 If you don’t update your Apple ID email address

-If you don't choose a new email address for your Apple ID within 30 days of the first notification from Apple, services associated with your Apple ID like iMessage and FaceTime are inactive until you change your Apple ID email address.
+If you don't choose a new email address for your Apple ID within the requested time period of the first notification from Apple, services associated with your Apple ID like iMessage and FaceTime are inactive until you change your Apple ID email address.

-If you don't update your Apple ID within 60 days of the first notification from Apple, your Apple ID changes to a temporary username that includes @temporary.appleid.com.
-For example, firstname.lastname@example.org changes to email@example.com.
+If you don't update your Apple ID within the requested time period of the first notification from Apple, your Apple ID changes to a temporary username that includes @temporary.appleid.com.
+For example, email@example.com changes to firstname.lastname@example.org.